 But private insurers need to use technology to solve existing problems in the industry.
 People are desperately looking for smart solutions that will cover their health-related needs, such as getting recommendations on the most appropriate health insurance plan, finding a reliable family doctor, or getting adequate medical help with a few taps on a mobile screen.
 Providing customers with a tool that meets these needs will help your health insurance company increase the number of loyal users and boost your revenue.
 Moreover, a functional and smoothly working health insurance application may easily become your competitive advantage.

-Health insurance platforms are complex, bringing together brokers, patients, and doctors, all of whom constantly interact with each other.
+Digital insurance platforms are complex, bringing together brokers, patients, and doctors, all of whom constantly interact with each other.
 So as a rule of thumb, they require three separate apps: an app for patients, an app for healthcare providers, and an app for insurance companies.

 In this article, we overview patient apps like Oscar and explain how to create a health insurance app.
 This article will help you understand what functionality a patient app should have to provide your clients with high-quality medical service and let them easily control their insurance policies as well as enable smooth interactions between patients and doctors.